-The Sustainable Urban Agriculture program at City College offers a hands-on approach to becoming a professional and/or academic in the fields of farming, gardening, gardening for the culinary arts, and ecological landscaping.
+The Sustainable Urban Agriculture program is housed within the Life Sciences Department at City College and offers a hands-on approach to becoming a professional and/or academic in the fields of farming, gardening, gardening for the culinary arts, and ecological landscaping.

 We offer an Associate's degree for those planning to continue education in agriculture at a university as well as five certificates of performance and achievement for those interested in developing a background in urban agriculture, working in the industry, or starting your own business.

 The goals of the program are to:

 1. Help our society improve the health of its environment, food, and communities;

 2. Give students practical experience working alongside professional urban farmers & agriculture faculty;

 3. Teach students how to critically analyze historical and current food systems to offer more sustainable solutions.

 Stay informed about AGRI program classes, farm events, career and volunteer opportunities by subscribing to our mailing list.